fbtot/launch-countdown-challenge/README.md

 - CSS custom properties
 - Flexbox
 - CSS Grid
+- Modernizr

 ### What I learned

-I started to grapple with the time methods in Javascript.
-I deepened my knowledge of css animations.
+- I started to grapple with the time methods in Javascript.
+- I deepened my knowledge of css animations.
+- I used modernizr to detect a feature.

 ### Useful resources